healenium/healenium-cucumber-example/README.md

 ```

 ### 3. Run test
-To run tests in terminal with pytest you need to go to execute next commands:
+To run tests in terminal with maven you need to go to execute next commands:

 ```sh
 mvn clean test